healthyinc/bio-block/.github/CONTRIBUTING.md

 - [ ] Code formatted and linted

 When opening the PR
-- Reference any related issues with `Closes #N` (this will auto-close the issue once merged).
+- Reference any related issues with `Fixes #N` (this will auto-close the issue once merged).
 - Add screenshots or logs for UI or runtime changes when helpful.
 - Add maintainers or reviewers using GitHub reviewers and mention them in the description when needed.